permutationlock/cs301_fall_2021/README.md

 ```

 All the other examples can be built the same way (and you can copy a directory to
 start your own project).

+If you are curious as to how each example is built and clean you can open those
+script files with `nano` as well and simply read the list of commands they execute.

 Some things you might want to look at:

  - [cheat sheet on linux commands](https://www.guru99.com/linux-commands-cheat-sheet.html)
  - [nano text editor documentation](https://www.nano-editor.org/dist/latest/nano.html)